mikependon/RepoDB/README.md

 <img src="https://raw.githubusercontent.com/mikependon/RepoDb.NET/master/assets/backgrounds/statistics.png" />

-RepoDB shows an impressive performance in both speed and efficiency if being compared to the other ORMs that is available in .NET space/market.
+RepoDB shows an impressive performance and memory-efficiency if being compared with the other ORMs available in .NET space.
 RepoDB positioned itself just right behind the hand-coded materializer for both .NET Core and .NET Framework.
 However, RepoDB is the fastest and the most-efficient ORM if being benchmark with .NET 5, even beating the hand-coded materializer.

 ### Important Note